 How Should You Handle a Debt Collector in Alberta?

 Now that you know the laws surrounding the tactics a debt collector can and cannot use to retrieve a debt, let’s look at the best things you can do to ensure your dealings with them go as smoothly as possible.
-Obviously, the first, most important thing to know is paying your debts in full is the easiest way to get a debt collector off your back.
+The most important thing you can do is pay off your debts.
+It’s the easiest way to get a debt collector off your back.
 You can’t avoid them forever and if you try, there is a good chance you might get sued.

 However, the method in which you decide to pay off your debts can differ depending on your life and financial situations.
 Strictly speaking, there are three main methods that you can use to pay off your debts.
 You can pay off the entire amount at once, can come up with a payment plan with the agency, or you can potentially agree upon a settlement amount which will involve you paying back less than your original amount.